Independence-based Joint Dereverberation and Separation with Neural Source Model: Introduction

 \section{Introduction}

-The quality of speech signals recorded by microphones is generally degraded by interference, background noise, and reverberation.
-Source separation and dereverberation techniques have been eagerly studied as pre-processing for speech systems, e.g., automatic speech recognition (ASR).
-On the one hand, blind source separation (BSS) such as independent component analysis (ICA)~\cite{ica}, independent vector analysis (IVA)~\cite{iva}, independent low-rank matrix analysis (ILRMA)~\cite{ilrma}, dereverberation techniques such as weighted prediction error (WPE)~\cite{wpe}, and their joint optimization such as ILRMA-T~\cite{ilrma-t} have been a hot topic.
-On the other hand, supervised learning of deep neural networks (DNNs) has been shown to give significantly higher performance~\cite{pit,tasnet}.
-In the multi-channel setup, beamforming with DNN-based time-frequency (TF) masking has been intensively studied and achieves high separation performance~\cite{mvdr_heymann,mvdr_ochiai,cisdr}.
-Recently, exploiting a pre-trained DNN as a source model for an iterative BSS algorithm was proposed and improved separation performance compared to conventional BSS~\cite{idlma}.
-Furthermore, end-to-end training by gradient descent of an iterative BSS algorithm with a source model DNN was demonstrated, leading to more accurate separation than conventional methods~\cite{auxiva-iss-dnn}.
-Computing the gradient of such an algorithm, even through multiple iterations, is made relatively easy by automatic differentiation, implemented via backpropagation (BP) in software such as Pytorch~\cite{pytorch}.
-However, memory usage increases linearly with the number of iterations because BP stores all the intermediate values of the computations.
+Since speech recordings are generally contaminated by interference, background noise, and reverberation, source separation and dereverberation have been studied as pre-processing for speech systems, e.g., automatic speech recognition (ASR).
+On the one hand, blind source separation (BSS) such as independent component analysis (ICA)~\cite{ica}, independent vector analysis (IVA)~\cite{iva_kim,iva_hiroe}, independent low-rank matrix analysis (ILRMA)~\cite{ilrma}, dereverberation techniques such as weighted prediction error (WPE)~\cite{wpe}, and their joint optimization such as ILRMA-T~\cite{ilrma-t} have been an area of intense research.
+On the other hand, supervised learning of deep neural networks (DNN) has been proposed for the single-channel source separation~\cite{dc,pit,tasnet}.
+It has also been extended to the multi-channel setup, where the time-frequency (TF) masks or separated signals estimated by the single-channel network are used to obtain spatial statistics for beamforming~\cite{mvdr_heymann,mvdr_ochiai,cisdr}.
+Such linear filtering techniques have empirically been shown to be better as a front-end to ASR than non-linear separation approaches~\cite{haeb2020far}.

-The memory cost of BP becomes a bottleneck when using networks with deep layers or performing iterative computations.
-In prior work, reversible networks~\cite{revnet,momentum-resnet} and checkpointing techniques~\cite{checkpointing} have been proposed to reduce the cost of storing the intermediate results.
-In the former, the activation of each layer can be completely reconstructed from the next layer's, which enables to compute the gradient without storing any activation of hidden layers.
-In the latter, only a minimal number of intermediate results is stored and the remaining results are reconstructed from them.